Contact Commercial-Bids Custom-Dept YouTube Catalogs Instagram Facebook Clearance

 Step 1: Preservative Treatment

 Clean all surfaces well before Treating the wood on all sides with a clear wood preservative.
+Give them 3 coats allowing them to dry between coats.
+Always follow the manufacturer's instructions for application, storage and disposal of brushes and rags.

 This is available on line or in many big box stores.